vigi97la/psbf2tweak/ReadMe.txt

 _ Edit "vehicles_db.csv" e.g. with Microsoft Excel (or any text editor) to ensure only the vehicles really fully available in Battlefield 2 Demo have their column Disabled to 0 (i.e. only apc_btr90, JEEP_FAAV, jep_mec_paratrooper, jep_vodnik, RUTNK_T90, USAPC_LAV25, USJEP_HMMWV, USTNK_M1A2, boat_rib, ahe_ah1z, ahe_havoc, air_f35b, ruair_mig29, RUAIR_SU34, usthe_uh60), while all the others have Disabled to 1.
 _ Copy "C:\Program Files\EA Games\Battlefield 2 Demo\mods\bf2" as "C:\Program Files\EA Games\Battlefield 2 Demo\mods\xbf2". xbf2 will be the name of the new mod.
 _ Replace "C:\Program Files\EA Games\Battlefield 2 Demo\mods\xbf2\Levels\Gulf_of_Oman\Info" with the provided one, extract using 7-Zip "C:\Program Files\EA Games\Battlefield 2 Demo\mods\xbf2\Levels\Gulf_of_Oman\server.zip", right-click on "server" folder and in its Properties, disable Read-only attribute for all its content.
 Copy "server\gamemodes\sp1\16" as "server\gamemodes\sp3\64".
 Compress using 7-Zip the content of "C:\Program Files\EA Games\Battlefield 2 Demo\mods\xbf2\Levels\Gulf_of_Oman\server" to "server.zip" and replace the original (make sure that the resulting "server.zip" does not contain itself a root folder "server", the directory structure needs to look like "C:\Program Files\EA Games\Battlefield 2 Demo\mods\xbf2\Levels\Gulf_of_Oman\server.zip\gamemodes\..." and not "C:\Program Files\EA Games\Battlefield 2 Demo\mods\xbf2\Levels\Gulf_of_Oman\server.zip\server\gamemodes\...").
-_ Double-click "ChangeMapVehicles_GUI.bat", change the level folder in the GUI to "C:\Program Files\EA Games\Battlefield 2 Demo\mods\xbf2\Levels\Gulf_of_Oman", change gameMode to sp3, mapSize to 64, teams to MEC and US, you will need to uncheck bEnforceCompatibleTeams and/or other options to see some changes since few vehicles are available for those teams in Battlefield 2 Demo, click on Apply button and check the output in the console and especially if/which vehicle changed, click again on Apply button to get another random distribution if needed, then close both windows (note that the warnings about stationary weapons not found in vehicles_db.csv are not a problem).
+_ Double-click "ChangeMapVehicles_GUI.bat", change the level folder in the GUI to "C:\Program Files\EA Games\Battlefield 2 Demo\mods\xbf2\Levels\Gulf_of_Oman", change gameMode to sp3, mapSize to 64, teams to MEC and US, you will need to uncheck bEnforceCompatibleTeams and/or other options to see some changes since few vehicles are available for those teams in Battlefield 2 Demo, click on Apply button and check the output in the console and especially if/which vehicle changed, click again on Apply button to get another random distribution if needed, then close both windows (note that the warnings about stationary weapons not found in "vehicles_db.csv" are not a problem).
 _ To increase the number of bots, double-click "SetBots_GUI.bat", change the mod folder in the GUI to "C:\Program Files\EA Games\Battlefield 2 Demo\mods\xbf2", click on Apply button and check the output in the console, then close both windows.
 _ Extract using 7-Zip "C:\Program Files\EA Games\Battlefield 2 Demo\mods\xbf2\Objects_server.zip" to "C:\Program Files\EA Games\Battlefield 2 Demo\mods\xbf2\Objects_server".
 _ Right-click on Objects_server folder and in its Properties, disable Read-only attribute for all its content.